Orlando Salido vs. Vasiliy Lomachenko: Background

 Lomachenko is a Ukrainian professional boxer who became two-time Olympic gold medalist and a winner of gold medals at the 2009 World Amateur Boxing Championships and 2011 World Amateur Boxing Championships.
 At the 2008 Beijing Olympic Games he was awarded the Val Barker Trophy.
 Lomachenko is being regarded as one of the best amateur fighters of all time.
 Lomachenko wanted to fight for a world title in his pro debut, but that was not possible.

-Salido's weight issues
+Salido's weight issues and controversy

 Salido, 33, of Mexico, failed to make weight and was stripped of his belt at the weigh-in.
 He was 128¼ pounds, well over the 126-pound limit.
 And he weighed 11 pounds more than Lomachenko at the start of the contest.

 Boxing Insider, "Salido showed up heavy for the fight.
 Really heavy.
 One hundred forty-seven pounds heavy."

 Bad Left Hook: "A few things worked against him [Lomachenko].
 Orlando Salido not making the fight's weight limit of 126 pounds and then rehydrating up to 147, compared to Lomachenko's 136."

+The fights

+Salido vs. Lomachenko

+Lomachenko lost a controversial split decision to a fighter that failed to make weight who weighed, post weigh-in, 147 lbs., 21 pounds over the fight limit.

+Two judges had it for Salido, 116–112 and 115–113, while the third had it for Lomachenko 115–113.
+HBO's unofficial ringside scorer Harold Lederman as well as ESPN.com scored the fight a draw 114–114.

+Main Event

+The main event of the night saw Julio César Chávez Jr. have an immediate rematch with Brian Vera following his controversial unanimous decision victory in September 2013.

+Vera was a 19/4 betting underdog.

+The fight

+In contrast to their first fight, Chávez came out more aggressive and made of his size and strength advantage.
+He kept the distance with the jab and landed power punches.
+In the 11th round he landed a powerful right hand that nearly knocked Vera out.

+Chávez won via unanimous decision with scores of 114–113, 117–110 and 117–110.

+Aftermath

+After the fight, Chavez told HBO's Max Kellerman that he next wanted to face WBA middleweight champion Gennady Golovkin.

+Aftermath

+Lomachenko, for his part, stated he felt the decision was "fair" and accepted blame for not following through with his corner's game plan, promising to learn from the experience and come back stronger.

 Criticisms of referee and Orlando Salido

-In addition to criticizism of low blows by Salido, the referee of the fight, Laurence Cole, was roundly criticized by many boxing media-outlets for his perceived failure to properly conduct the match:
+In addition to criticism of low blows by Salido, the referee of the fight, Laurence Cole, was roundly criticized by many boxing media-outlets for his perceived failure to properly conduct the match: